Traveling with your baby stroller

 Upon arrival, the airline broke my stroller.

-As soon as you reach the baggage claim area, immediately check that your stroller is not damaged.
+As soon as you arrive at the baggage claim area, immediately check that your stroller is not damaged.

 Pay attention to the airline’s definition of “damage.”
 In most cases, airlines do not consider scratches on the frame as “damage.”
 The equipment must be soaked, broken, or visibly damaged for the airline to treat it as a claim.